How to let your users enable autoresponder rules by themselves

 - Use the Remove empty placeholder option to surround the inserted custom attributes (with accompanying phrases) with RT tags, as shown in Fig. 10.
 This way, you can avoid unnecessary empty spaces in the OOF reply if a user forgets to enter values for some custom attributes.
 Learn more about this feature

-- CodeTwo Email Signatures for Office 365 gives you an advantage over the native solutions in terms of personalization.
+- CodeTwo Email Signatures 365 gives you an advantage over the native solutions in terms of personalization.
 That’s why, it might be a good idea to include your standard company signature in the auto-reply message to keep consistency with your branding.

 The final version of your OOF auto-reply message may look like the one shown in Fig. 10. below: